 In addition to Kids Voting Missouri, CECH's other major school-based initiative is a local government program called MY LOGO (Missouri Youth Engaged in Local Government).
 This program aims to teach students about local government and involves them in problem solving activities.
 (For example, Parkway students in 2000 successfully advocated for a bicycle helmet ordinance in Creve Coeur).

 CECH's DIRECTOR & STAFF:

-Sandra I. Diamond (M.Ed., Secondary Social Studies with an emphasis in Constitutional History, UMSL and B.S in Secondary Education with a comprehensive degree in Social Studies, University of Missouri) is the Program Coordinator for both Kids Voting Missouri and MY LOGO--Missouri Youth Engaged in Local Government-CECH's two current civic education programs.
+Sandra I. Diamond (M.Ed., Secondary Social Studies with an emphasis in Constitutional History, UMSL and a B.S in Secondary Education with a comprehensive degree in Social Studies, University of Missouri) is the Program Director for both Kids Voting Missouri and MY LOGO--Missouri Youth Engaged in Local Government-CECH's two current civic education programs.
 Diamond joined UMSL and Kids Voting MO in 1999.
 She is the former Newspapers in Education (NIE) Coordinator for the St. Louis Post-Dispatch [1978-1991] and also taught Civics in the Hazelwood School District for nine years.
-Diamond won awards from the Missouri Bar (2006 Civic Virtue Award), Kids Voting USA's (2006 Program Excellence Award), St. Louis Bar Association Foundation (2010), and recently from the Citzenship Education Clearing House (CECH) Board for her life-time work in civic education.
-Diamond retired from UMSL in December 2013 but rejoined the University in January 2014 on a part-time basis to continue coordinating Kids Voting and MY LOGO.
+Diamond has won awards from the Missouri Bar (2006 Civic Virtue Award), Kids Voting USA's (2006 Program Excellence Award), St. Louis Bar Association Foundation (2010), and recently from the Citzenship Education Clearing House (CECH) Board for her life-time work in civic education.
 Beginning with the 2018-2019 school year, Sandy is starting her 19th year at UMSL.